 Petr joined Watsi on September 2nd, 2016.
 18 other people also joined Watsi on that day!
-Petr's most recent donation supported Sreytouch, a mom-of-3 from Cambodia, to fund eye surgery for a cyst removal.
+Petr's most recent donation supported Tun, a man from Burma, to fund a leg amputation.

 Sreytouch is a 30-year-old mother from Cambodia.
 She is living with her husband and her three little sons.
 She likes to do housework and plays on Facebook in her free time.
 One week ago, Sreytouch developed a chalazion in her right eye, causing her eye irritation, headaches, and to be uncomfortable with her appearance.
 A chalazion is an inflamed cyst in a patient's tear gland.
 She has difficultly seeing things clearly and is experiencing painful headaches.
 Sreytouch is seeking treatment from our medical partner, Children's Surgical Centre.
 On April 17th, surgeons will remove the cyst through a chalazion excision procedure.
 After recovery, Sreytouch's symptoms should improve.
 She needs help raising $187 to fund this procedure.
 "I hope that the chalazion will not appear on my eye again, and my eye irritation will go away with no pain.
 I can do my housework much better and take care my children at home," Sreytouch said.